Chrissy Teigen’s Braless Jumpsuit Look Could Make Her The Hottest Celebrity Mom

 It seems that it was a mother and son date for pair as Chrissy’s daughter Luna, and her husband, singer John Legend, were nowhere to be found.

-As previously reported by The Inquisitr, Chrissy and John are a fan favorite couple, and it seems that everyone loves to following them on social media.
+As previously reported by The Inquisitr, Chrissy and John are a fan favorite couple, and it seems that everyone loves to follow them on social media.

-Recently, the pair got into a hilarious exchange over who takes better photos, with Teigen reveal that no one else in her family can capture the moments like she can.
+Recently, the pair got into a hilarious exchange over who takes better photos.
+Chrissy revealed that no one else in her family can capture the moments like she can.

 “I never have pictures of myself because I am selfless and am the designated photo taker and keeper for my family and no one else seems to care to be thoughtful and take good photos of me they merely click them off without paying attention to angles or lighting or general photo ambiance. but it’s okay. such is the life I chose,” she wrote.

-John Legend later responded by posting a photo of Chrissy Teigen looking stunning, revealing that he’s actually a good Instagram husband.
+John later responded by posting a photo of Chrissy looking stunning, revealing that he’s actually a good Instagram husband.